 Social media and Employee Advocacy

-Here are just some social media statistics from a WordStream article about social media:
+Here are just a few social media statistics from a WordStream article about social media:

 - More than 56% of online adults use more than one social media platform

 - 75% of male internet users are on Facebook as well as 83% of female internet users

 - LinkedIn boasts more than 500 million user profiles.

 - Almost 80% of time spent on social media platforms happens on mobile.

 With numbers like these, it makes sense that social media plays a huge role in your company’s marketing strategy.